vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ### Hook

-Hook is a counterpart to Feed, which allows an integration to get order update data by sending items to a URL provided by the user in the hook configuration.
+Hook works as a complement to Feed, because it allows an integration to consume order updates data by sending items to a URL provided by the user in the Hook configuration.

 - [Get hook configuration](https://developers.vtex.com/vtex-rest-api/reference/gethookconfiguration)
 - [Create or update hook configuration](https://developers.vtex.com/vtex-rest-api/reference/hookconfiguration)